musla/yii-prolink/README.md

 ## Installation

-### Import migrations/prolink.sql into your database.
+Import migrations/prolink.sql into your database.

-### Include models into your application in config/main.php:

 ```
 'import'=>array(